mhausenblas/noteless/README.md

 You might want to check out the [architecture](https://mhausenblas.info/noteless/docs/design.pdf) and if you want to try it out yourself, the source code is available via [mhausenblas/noteless](https://github.com/mhausenblas/noteless).
-Kudos go out to Mike Rudolph for [mikerudolph/aws_rekognition_demo](https://github.com/mikerudolph/aws_rekognition_demo) which served as a motivation and starting point for this demo.
+Kudos go out to Mike Rudolph for [mikerudolph/aws_rekognition_demo](https://github.com/mikerudolph/aws_rekognition_demo) which served as a starting point for this demo.

+The architecture is as follows:

+TBD